terrywang/vagrantboxes/archlinux-x86_64.md

     * **NOTE**: `systemd` **216** made changes to core dump again, collection behavior can now be tuned in `/etc/systemd/coredump.conf`.
 Core dumps are stored in `/var/lib/systemd/coredump` by setting `Storage=external`.
     * **NOTE**: `systemd` **journal size** has been limited to 100MB by setting `SystemMaxUse=100M` in `/etc/systemd/journald.conf`.
 By default it is set to 10% of the size of the respective file system.
 11. `ca-certificates` - Common CA Certificates
-    * CNNIC certificates has been removed for safety reasons
+    * CNNIC and WoSign certificates have been removed for security reasons
-    * For more details, see `/etc/ca-certificates.conf`
+    * See `/etc/ca-certificates/conf.d/mozilla.conf` for more information.
+Use of `/etc/ca-certificates.conf` has been deprecated.
-    * DO NOT forget to run `update-ca-certificates` to apply the change.
+    * Run `update-ca-certificates` to apply the change.

 ## Basic Software